mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 When you are using an ORM, the batch operations are considered as you are using it.

-Let us give you a sample, you wrote the codes below to insert `100` customers using raw implementation.
+Let us give you a sample, you wrote the  below to insert `100` customers using raw implementation.

 ```csharp
 public void InsertCustomers(IEnumerable<Customer> customers)